Benefits of Magnetic Eddy Current Braking

 Best User Experience Climbers love the smooth descent, jumpers love the soft catch, and zip line riders love the hands-free braking with Head Rush devices.

-How is eddy current braking used in our devices?
+How is eddy current braking used in Head Rush devices?

-In our devices, a retraction spring winds the webbing into the device.
-When the webbing is pulled out by a participant’s weight, centrifugal force sends aluminum rotor arms spinning into the magnetic field of stationary magnets within the device.
-This movement creates the eddy currents within the aluminum arms, named for their circular motion like eddies in a river.
-The force of the eddy currents within the aluminum arms oppose the force of the magnetic field, therefor providing braking and slowing the release of webbing from the auto belay.
+When the webbing is pulled out of a Head Rush device by a participant’s weight, centrifugal force sends aluminum rotor arms spinning into the magnetic field of stationary magnets within the device.
+The movement of aluminum past magnets creates the eddy currents within the aluminum arms.

 Our braking system is self-regulating, meaning it adjusts automatically based on the participant’s weight.
-A heavier participant will pull the webbing out at a faster rate, causing the rotor arms to move faster and further into the magnetic field to provide increased braking force.
-This allows a wide range of weights to enjoy a similar and consistent experience.
+A heavier participant will pull the webbing out at a faster rate, causing the rotor arms to move faster and move further into the magnetic field to create increased braking force.
+This allows a wide range of weights to enjoy a similar and consistent experience with Head Rush devices.